dnv-opensource/mlfmu/README.md

 ## Advanced Usage

 ### Editing generated FMU source

-The command `mlfmu build` will both generate the c++ source code for the mlfmu and compile it automatically.
+The command `mlfmu build` will both generate the C++ source code for the mlfmu and compile it automatically.
 However, it is possible to split this into two steps where it is possible to edit the source code to change the behavior of the resulting FMU.

  ```sh
  mlfmu codegen --interface-file Interface.json --model-file model.onnx --fmu-source-path path/to/generated/source